 - 1. The procedure for reporting a fire or other emergency.

-- 2. The life safety strategy and procedures for notifying, relocating, or evacuating occupants.
+- 2. The life safety strategy and procedures for notifying, relocating or evacuating occupants, including occupants who need assistance.

 - 3. Site plans indicating the following:

 - 3.1.
 The occupancy assembly point.

 - 3.2.
 The locations of fire hydrants and fire appliances.

 - 3.3.
 The normal routes of fire department vehicle access.

 - 4. Floor plans identifying the locations of the following:

 - 4.1.
 Exits.

 - 4.2.
 Primary evacuation routes.

 - 4.3.
 Secondary evacuation routes.

 - 4.4.
 Accessible egress routes.

 - 4.5.
 Areas of refuge.

 - 4.6.
+Exterior areas for assisted rescue.

+- 4.7.
 Manual fire alarm boxes.

-- 4.7.
+- 4.8.
 Portable fire extinguishers.

-- 4.8.
+- 4.9.
 Occupant-use hose stations.

-- 4.9.
+- 4.10.
 Fire alarm annunciators and controls.

-- 4.10.
+- 4.11.
 Area separation fire walls.

-- 5. A list of major fire hazards associated with the normal use and occupancy of the premises, including maintenance and housekeeping procedures. - 6.
-Identification and assignment of personnel responsible for maintenance of systems and equipment installed to prevent or control fires. - 7.
-Identification and assignment of personnel responsible for maintenance, housekeeping and controlling fuel hazard sources.
+- 5. A list of major fire hazards associated with the normal use and occupancy of the premises, including maintenance and housekeeping procedures.

+- 6. Identification and assignment of personnel responsible for maintenance of systems and equipment installed to prevent or control fires.

+- 7. Identification and assignment of personnel responsible for maintenance, housekeeping and controlling fuel hazard sources.